GM’s Super Cruise can now make lane changes automatically

 But independent reviews of Super Cruise have painted a favorable picture of the in-car experience.
 In its first-ever benchmark of automated driving systems, Consumer Reports put the ADAS ahead of Tesla’s software, followed by Nissan’s ProPilot Assist and Volvo’s Pilot Assist.

-“More than 85% of current CT6 owners said that for future vehicle consideration, they would prefer or only consider a vehicle equipped with Super Cruise,” GM CEO Mary Barra said during an earnings call in August.
-“This is a technology you saw us continue to improve … with the number of places you can use it.
-We’re going to continue to add capability.
-And we’re very excited about it and the road map that we have.
-So we’ll be rolling it out as quickly as we can, with again … a strong focus on safety.”
+GM says that around 30% percent of Cadillac CT6s are equipped with Super Cruise, and that customers are engaging the system around 50% of the time when available.
+It also volunteered that 70,000 total miles are driven weekly — and over 5.2 million miles in total — using the ADAS, and that over 85% of current CT6 owners said they’d prefer or only consider a vehicle equipped with Super Cruise

-GM previously said it plans to bring Super Cruise to other GM brands. like Chevrolet, GMC, and Buick, after 2020.
+The automaker previously said it plans to bring Super Cruise to other GM brands. like Chevrolet, GMC, and Buick, after 2020.